Department Chairperson: John F. Wozniak

 546 Social Conflict.
 (3) Minority struggles, violence, deviance, hostile actions and counter-measures are examined in the context of reorganization of systems of interaction and of changing values; functions of conflict, social conditions of conflict and alternatives to conflict in group relations.
 Prerequisite: Twelve semester hours of sociology and anthropology.

 550 Advanced Studies in Marriage and Family.
 (3) An advanced and critical treatment of the current issues, research and theoretical formulations of contemporary marriage and family life styles, emphasizing major demographic, economic, cultural, gender role and value system changes leading to personal and social consequences.
-Prerequisites: Six semester hours of sociology and anthropology including SOC 100 or 510, 370 or 480.
+Prerequisites: Graduate standing, or 6 semester hours of sociology and anthropology including SOC 100 or 510, 370 or 480.

 555 Socialization.
 (3) Processes of internationalization of norms through symbolic interaction; theories regarding agencies, forces, cultural variation in socialization process; role theory, relationship to age-sex statuses, social adjustment, social class, vocation, education, and child development.
 Formulation of personality as set of predispositions for action derived from internalized role components.
 Prerequisite: Twelve semester hours of sociology and anthropology.

 561 Family and Work Roles.
 (3) A comprehensive review of the changing pattern of family and work roles in the United States and in other societies.
 The review includes a new pattern of married couples' sex role division, employment, and career experience.
 Prerequisite: Six semester hours of sociology.